 The SCNS program plan fosters development in five key pillars of learning.
-Program plans are developed and posted outside the classroom weekly to support engagement of parents/ caregivers.
+Program plans are developed and posted outside the classroom weekly to support engagement of parents/caregivers.
 Parents/caregivers are encouraged and engaged to work collaboratively with teachers in support of these important areas of development.

 Pillars Skills and Development

 Social & Emotional Confidence and independence

 Positive social interactions

 Personal responsibility

 Understanding and recognition of feelings in self and others

 Healthy eating habits

 Positive attitude towards learning

 Language & Literacy Self-expression using verbal and non-verbal communication

 Vocabulary expansion

 Phonological awareness and letter recognition

-Listening skills and use of descriptive language to explain and extend
+• Listening skills and use of descriptive language to explain and extend

 Conversing with peers and adults

 Enjoyment of literacy

 Cognition, Art, & Problem solving

 Dramatic Representation and expression of ideas and emotions through creativity including art and dramatic play

 Questioning, observing, and organizing information

 Seriating, counting, sorting, and comparison

 Shapes and patterns

 Blocks and construction

-Physical: Music & Writing, drawing, and tool use such as scissors and stringing beads
+Dharainala Marain O Writing, drawing, and tool use such as scissors and stringing beads

-Movement Self help skills such as dressing and eating
+Physical: Music & Self help skills such as dressing and eating

-Gross motor skills including walking, jumping, throwing
+Movement Gross motor skills including walking, jumping, throwing

 Balance and spatial awareness

 Auditory skills and music

-Community, Nature, & Connection with the surrounding community
+Connection with the surrounding community

-The World Around Us Celebrating the rich diversity of the community including languages an cultures
+Community, Nature, & The World Around Us Celebrating the rich diversity of the community including languages and cultures

-Curiosity about the natural environment
+The World Around 05 Curiosity about the natural environment